Know the Law

 Registering your Vessel

-- If your vessel is a canoe, kayak, or a vessel not propelled by a motor or sail.
+- If your vessel is a canoe, kayak, or not propelled by a motor or sail.

 - If your vessel is less than 16 feet in length and has a motor of 10 horsepower or less and is used on non-federal waters only.